6 Best RASP Tools (2026)

 Excellent to avoid false positives, but may cause performance issues as the RASP agent sits between the application and server.

-The need for RASP has grown as web application attacks have exploded.
-According to industry reports, attacks on web applications increased by approximately 800% in the first half of 2020 compared to the same period in 2019.
-The RASP market reached $2.02 billion in 2025 and is forecast to grow to $7.17 billion by 2030 at a 28.82% CAGR (Mordor Intelligence).
-Over 64% of enterprises are now implementing runtime protection to handle sophisticated cyber threats.
+The need for RASP has grown as web application attacks have scaled up.
+For historical context, CDNetworks reported that attacks on web applications increased by over 800% in H1 2020 compared to H1 2019, with over 4.2 billion web application attacks blocked (CDNetworks, H1 2020).
+The trend has continued since then.
+The RASP market reached $2.02 billion in 2025 and is forecast to grow to $7.17 billion by 2030 at a 28.82% CAGR (Mordor Intelligence, 2025).

-“WAFs are like airport security — they check everyone at the gate but can’t stop threats once they’re on the plane,” explains Kunal Anand, former CTO of Imperva and current CTO of Fortanix.
+“WAFs are like airport security — they check everyone at the gate but can’t stop threats once they’re on the plane,” explains Kunal Anand, former CTO & CISO of Imperva and current CPO at F5.
 “RASP is the air marshal sitting in the cabin, watching what actually happens during the flight.”

 Advantages